oVirt/ovirt-site/source/develop/release-management/features/infra/taskmanagerdetailed.md

 1. Synchronous commands - the command ends when the *executeAction* ends.
 2. Asynchronous commands
-    1. The command is ended when the *endAction* ends.
+    a.
+The command is ended when the *endAction* ends.
 The *endAction* is triggered by the *AsyncTaskManager* when the tasks created by the command are reported as completed.
-    2. The command ends, but the action is completed by the event listener.
+    b.
+The command ends, but the action is completed by the event listener.

 The following sequence diagrams describe how the interaction of the new entities in the existing flow in order to support the monitoring: